ParkaBird/changed-synergy/README.md

 Changed: Synergy is developed by ParkaBird.
 It is an unofficial addon and is not affiliated with the creators of Changed or Mojang Studios.

-Generative AI assisted parts of the code and bilingual text.
+Generative AI assisted parts of the bilingual text and code.
 ParkaBird reviewed, edited, integrated and tested the resulting work.
 Artwork, textures, models, screenshots and promotional images are not AI-generated.
 Details are in [AI_DISCLOSURE.md](AI_DISCLOSURE.md) and [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).

 Changed: Synergy is licensed under [GPL-3.0-or-later](LICENSE.txt).